sophiasharif/CS111/lab3/lab3/README.md

     - 0 missing
 ```

 There are significant performance benefits with the v2 version for hash tables holding very large numbers of elements.
-With a larger number of elements, the overhead of managing the locks is amortized, so v2 becomes faster almost by a factor of the number of threads.
+With a larger number of elements, the overhead of managing the locks is amortized, so v2 becomes faster almost by a factor of the number of cores.

 ## Cleaning up